linguapress

 l'argot en anglais

-With some exceptions (i.e. for contrast), this list does not include a lot of very well-established slang words that appear in all good dictionaries.
-It does not include SMS or "text" language.
+With some exceptions (i.e. for contrast), this list does not include SMS or "text" language.
 It does not include dialectal or regional slang, unless these are understood well beyond their region; it does not include swear words or "bad language"; and it does not include words that are simply phonic transcriptions of other words or expressions, and are not used in written language (example: gonna for going to, shouda for should have).
+Nor does it include trendy slang words that are only used and understood in specific peer groups (such as teenagers, sports fans, or hobby enthusiasts), words which are not generally used outside these groups, and in some cases may come and go very rapidly.

 Words marked "impolite" should be avoided in most situations.